Security in our products

 Multiple times per year we let our product and infrastructure be tested by independent, world class, researchers.
-Not only from the outside (black box testing), but also from the inside by giving the researchers accounts (grey box testing) and even the full source code of Zivver (white box testing).
-Currently we collaborate on this topic with the Hacking as a Service team of Deloitte.
-Every subsequent test Deloitte challenges us if we have taken appropriate measures to mitigate risks they have found in our product or infrastructure.
+Not only from the outside (black box testing), but also from the inside by giving the researchers accounts (grey box testing).

-Additionally, we have many security researchers that enthusiastically participate in our active vulnerability disclosure program that is hosted through HackerOne.
-We motivate these researchers from all around the world to identify and report any potential security issues or other security weaknesses in our product and platform.
+Additionally, we have an active vulnerability disclosure program.
+We motivate researchers from all around the world to identify and report any potential security issues or other security weaknesses in our product and platform.
 This also really challenges us to continuously look for improving the security of our product.

 Identity and Access Management

 To keep access to the user data secure, Zivver enforces strong authentication for account access.
 Users can login to their account using their password and an SMS code or time-based one time password (for example using Google Authenticator).

 Next to that, managing user accounts and keeping control over user access is made easy through SCIM and the so-called Sync tool, through which accounts in Zivver are automatically kept in sync with accounts in the customer’s Active Directory.